Aidan669/IASC2P02/README.md

 ## Welcome to my site

 I am Second Year Interactive Arts and Sciences Student at Brock University.
-I hope to find a carreer in the digital design world.
+I hope to find a career in the digital design world.
 I enjoy cycling, photography, and music.